 My lab’s research lies at the intersection of computational linguistics, social media mining, applied machine learning, public health and medicine.
 We work with natural language data from various sources–social media, published medical literature and electronic health records.
 We design and develop solutions for both big data and small data problems associated with health.

 Our research is currently funded by the National Institute on Drug Abuse of the National Institutes of Health, the Robert Wood Johnson Foundation and internal funding from the Emory University School of Medicine.

-The following is a brief description of my current and past projects.
+The following is a brief description of our current and past projects.

-See the Publications page for a list of my recent publications.
+See the Publications page for a list of publications.

 Mining social network postings for monitoring prescription medication abuse

 Prescription medication abuse and overdose are the fastest growing drug-related problem in the USA.
 The growing nature of this problem necessitates the implementation of improved monitoring strategies for investigating the prevalence and patterns of abuse of specific medications.
 The primary aims are to assess the possibility of utilizing social media as a resource for automatic monitoring of prescription medication abuse and to devise automatic techniques for identifying and assessing the extent of abuse of various prescription medications.
 This project is funded by NIDA/NIH